dolphindb/Tutorials_EN/vscode_extension_EN.md

 How to view variables:

-In the **Explorer** view **DOLPHINDB** tab, click the “Inspect Variable“ icon next to a variable to open it in a browser window (the address is in the format of localhost:{port}) where you can check the value and structure of the variable.
+In the **Explorer** view **DOLPHINDB** tab, click the "Inspect Variable" icon next to a variable to open it in a browser window (the address is in the format of localhost:{port}) where you can check the value and structure of the variable.

 After a variable is updated, click the icon again to refresh the web page to view the change.
 Or you can print the updated variable in VS code, and the web page will automatically reflect the change.

 <img src=images/vscode/inspect_variable.png>

-Click the “Inspect Variables in New Window“ icon to open the variable in a pop-up window (Note: Please make sure your browser allows pop-ups).
+Click the "Inspect Variables in New Window" icon to open the variable in a pop-up window (Note: Please make sure your browser allows pop-ups).
 The pop-up cannot be refreshed to reflect the changes of a variable.
 You can open multiple pop-ups to compare different variables, or compare the same variable before and after an update (see screenshot below).

 ![image](images/vscode/inspect_variable_in_new_window.png)